Phase II Umbrella Study of Novel Anti-cancer Agents in Participants With NSCLC Who Progressed on an Anti-PD-1/PD-L1 Containing Therapy

 Details

-This is an open-label, multi-centre, umbrella Phase II study in patients with metastatic non-small cell lung cancer (NSCLC) who have progressed on an anti-programmed cell death-1/anti-programmed cell death ligand 1 (anti-PD-1/PD-L1) containing therapy.
+This is an open-label, multi-centre, umbrella Phase II study in participants with metastatic non-small cell lung cancer (NSCLC) who have progressed on an anti-programmed cell death-1/anti-programmed cell death ligand 1 (anti-PD-1/PD-L1) containing therapy.
 This study is modular in design, consisting of a number of treatment cohorts, allowing evaluation of the efficacy, safety, and tolerability of multiple treatment arms.
-There is currently no established therapy for patients who have received immune checkpoint inhibitors and platinum-doublet therapies, and novel treatments are urgently needed.
+There is currently no established therapy for participants who have received immune checkpoint inhibitors and platinum-doublet therapies, and novel treatments are urgently needed.

 This protocol has a modular design, with the potential for future treatment arms to be added via protocol amendment.